vtdin1/Getting_-_Cleaning_Data_Ass/README.md

 ### 2. View and check the properties of the data.

 a.
-View the following files
+View & check the following files

 i.
 Activity;